 All in all, the leather upper really is spectacular and adds to the quality of a boot that weighs in at 7.0oz.
 Puma taking a heritage boot into the speed category, and I’m not joking with that.
 This is the type of release that is sleek and refined, ready for pacey wingers or center mids who need to be light on their feet as they ping balls around the field.
 They hold some Nike Tiempo Legend VII vibes, with similarities in how they are pieced together.
 And then they are crossed with a leather adidas adiZero release to give a really well balanced end product.

 It gets better with the inclusion of a knit collar, next level feel and fit around the ankle.
 It provides some compression to keep your foot locked in the boot, while keeping you comfortable.
+Because of the stretch, it doesn’t leave you feeling constricted in the boot, providing plenty of natural movement as you swivel and turn.
 I personally love its inclusion and feel like it adds a whole new dynamic to the release.

 Some important notes when it comes to fit on foot.
 First wear, I was a little nervous that they were going to be too tight.
 There was a lot of pressure on my heel and I took them off pretty soon after putting them on.
 It took 2-3 wears before I felt confident enough to really break them into extended play.
 Once I did break them in, they felt really good, and got better after more wears.
 The key is to allow them to loosen up, let the leather soften naturally to your fit and the collar to gently stretch with your movements.
 I’d rate them as a true-to-size option that need a little time to adjust.
 It is a boot you need to be patient with, but can reap the benefits of as a result.

-It has taken a while for us to get our hands on a pair of King Platinum, so this feature isn’t as timely and there are not many sizes remaining currently.
-Anywhere that they are sold has them listed as a 4 or 5 star boot, with plenty of positive reviews flowing in since their release.
+It has taken a while for us to get our hands on a pair of King Platinum, so this review isn’t as timely as you might expect.
+But, Puma has stated that they are keeping the King Platinum as part of their 2021 line-up.
+Anywhere that currently has pairs available has them listed as a 4 or 5 star boot, with plenty of positive reviews flowing in since their release.